QuasiIdeas/BunchOfQuasiIdeas/en/useful_clicker/UsefulClicker_2.0/README.md

 ## Run
 run.bat

+UI frontends
+- The runner supports pluggable UI frontends.
+Use --ui to select one, for example: python main.py examples/new_music.xml --ui qt_ui
+- A Qt5 frontend is provided in ui/qt_ui (requires PyQt5).
+It implements basic
+  controls: Play/Pause, Next (skip), Restart, XML load/save and simple LLM/Curiosity regeneration buttons.

 Extras:
 - Tesseract OCR required for `<clicktext>`.
 Install and ensure `tesseract.exe` is in PATH.
 - Windows focus: use `<focus title="..."/>` (pygetwindow).